bbauska/Coursera-Bootstrap/readme.md

 For that, I do git push -u origin master.
 And this command would push the local Git repository to the online repository.

-Let\'s type that at the command prompt.
-So once I type this at the command prompt and hit the return, it\'s going to set up my Git repository.
+Let&apos;s type that at the command prompt.
+So once I type this at the command prompt and hit the return, it&apos;s going to set up my Git repository.
 Sometimes it may ask you to type in your credentials including your password on your Bitbucket account.
 So you may have to do that.
-I had already done that previously, so that\'s why it didn\'t ask me again for the password.
-But once I had typed that in, then the contents of my local depository will be pushed to the server\'s site.
+I had already done that previously, so that&apos;s why it didn&apos;t ask me again for the password.
+But once I had typed that in, then the contents of my local depository will be pushed to the server&apos;s site.

 Now, the data on my local Git repository is now matched on the server.

-Let\'s go to Bitbucket to see the status of my online Git repository now.
+Let&apos;s go to Bitbucket to see the status of my online Git repository now.

 Going to my Bitbucket and then reviewing the online Git repository, you